sokno/gtm-template/README.md

 More Information about dataLayer: https://support.google.com/tagmanager/answer/6164391?hl=en
 ### 3. Tag Configuration - Choose Variables
 To create the variable in GTM, click on the Variables tab.
-#### Account Id
+#### Account Id and Page Type
 Create a constant type GTM variable with value as your accout or advertiser id and give it a name e.g. AccountId.
 Select this variable for Account Id field.
+Then select the Page Type from the drop down list.
 #### Data Layer Variables e.g. Order Id
 Create a data layer GTM variable.
 Input `orderId` defined in step 1 as `Data Layer Variable Name`.
 Select this variable for Account Id field.
 Follow this for other variables.
 ### 4. Tag Configuration - Setup the Trigger